 - Résumés: Two-page résumés for the principal investigator and all other members of the project team who have already agreed to serve, including those serving in an advisory capacity.

-- Letters of Commitment: In addition to the required Endorsement Letter (see above), provide letters of commitment from the applicable partner institution(s), project team members, institutional administrators, and other individuals or organizations involved in the planning process.
+- Letters of Commitment: In addition to the required Endorsement Letter (see above), provide letters of commitment from the applicable partner institution(s), project team members, institutional administrators, and other individuals or organizations involved in implementation work and/or related processes.

-- Proposed Cost Model: If available, provide a description or visual representation of the financial / cost model your team is envisioning for the publishing cooperative (including plans that allow for free public access to some or all components).
+- Business Model: Provide a description (with visual representation if helpful) of the business model your team is envisioning for the Cooperative.
+How, for example, will the Cooperative provide for any expected operational and personnel costs associated with its products and services, including ongoing administration, technical maintenance, marketing, publicity and new acquisitions activities, while allowing for free public access to some or all of its products?
 This may be derived from an existing cost model, a modification of an existing model, or an innovative new model for consideration.
-It is understood that this speculation may change substantially over the course of the planning year.
+It is understood that this speculation may change substantially over the course of project implementation.

-- Timeline/Work Plan: Provide a month-by-month schedule of planning activities, related tasks, and the individuals responsible for them.
+- Timeline/Work Plan: For the duration of the proposed grant period, provide a quarter-by-quarter schedule of activities, noting the related tasks, the individuals and/or institutions responsible for them, and the expected outcomes of each activity.
 It may be helpful to present this section in a grid format.
 Clearly indicate when the project team will meet and explain the expected results of each meeting.
-Project teams must meet at least 6-8 times throughout the grant period, in addition to the participation of selected members in the mid-point planning meeting in DC.

 Application and Other Deadlines